 Insects play an important role in sustaining agricultural crops, but their numbers are in decline.
 By planting native and pollinator-friendly species on the entire site, we are helping local birds, insects, mammals and our local farms.

-* Since the subcommittee is comprised of only two supervisors, we’re told that legally the county isn’t required to allow the public to attend the meetings.
+* Since the subcommittee was comprised of only two supervisors, we were told that legally the county wasn’t required to allow the public to attend the meetings.
 In addition, with COVID restrictions in place, the public is not allowed to attend any government meetings and, although we asked, the county made the decision to not provide virtual public access and/or provide any minutes or notes from the meeting.
-(Please see our ongoing efforts to ensure public access to Page County meetings.)

 Banner photo by Chris Anderson.